TonyYenTWN/trEnD/README.md

 The library Eigen (https://eigen.tuxfamily.org/index.php?title=Main_Page) and Boost (https://www.boost.org/) are required to compile the codes.

 ## agent_operational
+Operational strategies of agents relevant to the distribution power network.

 ## area_demand
 Infer the mean electricity demand per area.